Free Notary Services

 What is a Notary Public?

-Types of Documents That May Require Notarization
+Types of Documents That We Do Not Notarize

 How To Be Prepared

 The primary duty of a notary public is to verify your identity.
 Please make sure your identification matches your documents.
-It must be a valid photo ID that meets the state requirements.
-Any other individuals who are signing the documents must also have a valid photo ID with them.
+The identification card or other document must be:

 All signers must meet face-to-face at our office in order for documents to be notarized.
-All parties that are listed on the document that require a signature, must be present.
+All parties that are listed on the document that require a signature must be present.
 Please visit our Contact Us page to visit our location.

 You must bring all documents that need to be notarized.
 If the documents are missing pages, United Way is not obligated to notarize them.
 Please DO NOT sign the document without a Notary present.
 United Way will not notarize a document that is already signed.

 A notary may be unable to complete a notarization when: